apache/airflow/docs/apache-airflow/administration-and-deployment/logging-monitoring/callbacks.rst

 .. warning::

-    Callback functions are executed after the tasks are completed.
+    Callback functions are executed after tasks are completed.
-    Errors in the callback functions will show up in scheduler logs rather than task logs.
+    Errors in callback functions will show up in scheduler logs rather than task logs.
-    By default scheduler logs do not show up in the ui.
-To enable, change the :doc:`configuration <./logging-tasks#advanced-configuration>`
+    By default, scheduler logs do not show up in the UI.
+Change the logging config class (under :doc:`advanced configuration <./logging-tasks>`) to enable.

 Callback Types
 --------------